 Everyone in the multifamily industry should be familiar with the Fair Housing laws, but there is a lot to remember.
 Here’s a scary thought – you are held accountable and subject to consequences for violating Fair Housing laws, even if you are not aware you’re doing it!
 With this in mind, it’s important to carefully and thoughtfully consider policies and procedures to ensure you and your team comply with the Fair Housing Act.
-This is especially true as you work to navigate the unfamiliar and rapidly evolving business state during the COVID-19 pandemic.
+This is especially true as you work to navigate the unfamiliar and rapidly evolving business state.
 We’ll discuss some tips and ideas you can use as preventative maintenance for Fair Housing compliance.
 As you work through the decision-making process around your policies and procedures, remember to think beyond today.
 Consider the impact your decisions will have both today and further down the road.

-· COVID-19 related information needs to be accurately communicated and updated when the information changes.
+· Information needs to be accurately communicated and updated when the information changes.

 · Never disclose personal information.

 · If asking questions related to safety precautions, always respond consistently.

-· Take note of HUD’s new ruling revising Disparate Impact Standards effective 10/26/20.
-This new ruling:
+· Take note of HUD’s 2020 ruling revising Disparate Impact Standards.
+This ruling:

 · Provides greater defenses for housing providers,